tomjoht/learnapidoc/_includes/content/activities/api_doc_patterns.md

     * Commenting features
     * Multiple outputs by role

-5. Make some notes in an API log or journal of some kind.
+5. Make some notes in an API log or journal (or share them in the comments below).

 In the next section, we'll look at [Design patterns with API doc sites](pubapis_design_patterns.html).
 From your notes, look to see if the patterns I highlight match the ones you observed in the API doc sites you analyzed.